DEIB-GECO/open-recombinhunt/README.md

 # OpenRecombinHunt: An Automated Recombination Analysis Pipeline

 OpenRecombinHunt provides an online temporal snapshot of potential recombination events (i.e., single sequences with suspected mosaic structure, with one or two breakpoints).
-In this repository, we provide the code of our method and corresponding Web Server, with the potential of unlocking the automatic detection of recombination in viruses along the most current genomic surveillance interests.
+In this repository, we provide the code of our method and the corresponding Web Server, with the potential of unlocking the automatic detection of recombination in viruses along the most current genomic surveillance interests.

 #### Motivation
 Viruses undergo change affecting their genome by several mechanisms, including point mutation and recombination.
-With the availability of open databases with large amounts of genome sequences (e.g., NCBI Virus and Nextstrain/pathogens) and the implementation of genomic surveillance systems, the need for light-weight automatic computational methods for  monitoring  continuously updating open data surges.
+With the availability of open databases with large amounts of genome sequences (e.g., NCBI Virus and Nextstrain/pathogens) and the implementation of genomic surveillance systems, the need for light-weight automatic computational methods for  continuously monitoring and updating open data surges.

 #### Methodology
 OpenRecombinHunt extends our previously published RecombinHunt method ([Alfonsi et al., 2024](https://doi.org/10.1038/s41467-024-47464-5)), which we extensively applied to identify recombinant SARS-CoV-2 lineages, to any virus for which a large corpus of sequences is publicly available.